systemd/mkosi/mkosi/resources/mkosi.md

 `QemuFirmware=`, `--qemu-firmware=`

 : When used with the `qemu` verb, this option specifies which firmware to use.
-Takes one of `uefi`, `bios`, `linux`, or `auto`.
+Takes one of `uefi`, `uefi-secure-boot`, `bios`, `linux`, or `auto`.
 Defaults to `auto`.
-When set to `uefi`, the OVMF firmware is used.
+When set to `uefi`, the OVMF firmware without secure boot support is used.
+When set to `uefi-secure-boot`, the OVMF firmware with secure boot support is used.
 When set to `bios`, the default SeaBIOS firmware is used.
 When set to `linux`, direct kernel boot is used.
 See the `QemuKernel=` option for more details on which kernel image is used with direct kernel boot.
-When set to `auto`, `linux` is used if a cpio image is being booted, `uefi` otherwise.
+When set to `auto`, `uefi-secure-boot` is used if possible and `linux` otherwise.

 `QemuFirmwareVariables=`, `--qemu-firmware-variables=`

 : When used with the `qemu` verb, this option specifies the path to the the firmware variables file to use.
-Currently, this option is only taken into account when the `uefi` firmware is used.
+Currently, this option is only taken into account when the `uefi` or `uefi-secure-boot` firmware is used.
 If not specified, mkosi will search for the default variables file and use that instead.

+: When set to `microsoft`, a firmware variables file with the Microsoft secure boot certificates already enrolled will be used.

+: When set to `custom`, the secure boot certificate from `SecureBootCertificate=` will be enrolled into the default firmware variables file.

 : `virt-fw-vars` from the [virt-firmware](https://gitlab.com/kraxel/virt-firmware) project can be used to customize OVMF variable files.

-: Some distributions also provide variable files which already have Microsoft's certificates for secure boot enrolled.
-For Fedora and Debian these are `OVMF_VARS.secboot.fd` and `OVMF_VARS_4M.ms.fd` under `/usr/share/OVMF` respectively.
-You can use `locate` and look under `/usr/share/qemu/firmware` for hints on where to find these files if your distribution ships them.

 `QemuKernel=`, `--qemu-kernel=`